Every day we learn from our visitors and strive to make our attractions the best they can be.

 • Assistance dogs are welcome in all areas

-Visitors who are D/deaf or hard of hearing
+Visitors who are D/deaf or have hearing loss

 • We have subtitles on most videos